 Learning the triggers leading to an autism meltdown is pivotal information.
 It can be the difference between a good day and an autism rising day.
 It is as important as learning the difference between a meltdown and a tantrum.
 When Logan was a small boy with autism, meltdowns were inevitable on a daily, sometimes hourly, basis.
-One of the first things that we worked on was to eliminate or at the very least learn how to deal with his near constant meltdowns.
+One of the first things we needed to work on was to eliminate or at the very least learn how to deal with these near constant meltdowns.
 We didn’t call them tantrums because they really weren’t .
 He wasn’t acting like a spoiled brat although he probably looked like one.
-A meltdown is something he can’t avoid and has outside factors whereas a tantrum can be developmentally appropriate .We weren’t aware of the warning signs.
+A meltdown is something he can’t avoid and has outside factors whereas a tantrum can be developmentally appropriate .We weren’t aware of the warning signs of meltdowns.
 Once he was in meltdown mode, it was game over.
 No one, including Logan, wanted to see that happen.

 - It told us things that bothered him.